bleezmo/android_class_notes/README.md

-* Added xml pull parser
+* Modified pull parser to parse an rss feed's title and description from each item.
+Remember the original code from pull parser was taken from http://developer.android.com/reference/org/xmlpull/v1/XmlPullParser.html
-* Gave example for downloading text from url off internet
+* displayed description in a separate activity using a WebView